asifbacchus/MailcowBackup/README.md

 ```

 This tells NGINX that if it finds the file *'503.html'* at the path
-*'/usr/share/nginx/html'* (webroot) then return an error code 503.
-Next,
+*'/usr/share/nginx/html'* (webroot on reverse proxy) then return an error code
-rewrite any url to *'domain.tld/503.html'* and thus, display the custom 503
+503. Next, rewrite any url to *'domain.tld/503.html'* and thus, display the
-error page.
-On the other hand, if it can't find 503.html at the path specified
+custom 503 error page.
+On the other hand, if it can't find 503.html at the path
-(i.e. the script has deleted it because the backup is completed), then go about
+specified (i.e. the script has deleted it because the backup is completed), then
-business as usual.
+go about business as usual.

 #### Apache